-position-specific characteristics in the models to control for differences12 in promotion outcomes.13 Our analyses do not completely explain the reasons for differences in promotion outcomes, which may result from various unobservable factors.
+in promotion outcomes.
+Our analyses do not completely explain the reasons for differences in promotion outcomes, which may result from various unobservable factors.
 Thus, our analyses do not establish a causal relationship between demographic characteristics and promotion outcomes.

 To examine the extent to which USAID has identified workforce diversity issues and worked to address them, we reviewed annual reports on diversity efforts and data that USAID had submitted to the Equal Employment Opportunity Commission (EEOC).
 We also met with relevant USAID officials from the Office of Civil Rights and Diversity and the Office of Human Capital and Talent Management.
-In addition, we interviewed representatives of USAID's employee groups.14 For a more detailed description of our scope and methodology, see appendix I.
+In addition, we interviewed representatives of USAID's employee groups.
+For a more detailed description of our scope and methodology, see appendix I.